Super Bowl Odds And Betting Guide

 - Deuce’s Major League Bar

 Contrary to national belief, you likely won’t see many deep-dish pizzas served at Illinois Super Bowl parties.
 Despite Chicago being known for it, thin-crust is more common on an everyday basis.

 One stereotype that is more common in everyday life, however, is Italian beef.
 Since it works well in a crockpot, it’s a staple at Chicago Super Bowl gatherings.

 Super Bowl FAQ

 Yes, sports betting was officially legalized in Illinois in 2019.
 Retail sportsbooks began opening up in March 2020, while online and mobile options started rolling out that summer.
 There are several options for bettors to legally place their bets in person, online or via app.

-A non-QB has won the Super Bowl MVP in 24 of 54 Super Bowls to date.
+A non-QB has won the Super Bowl MVP in 25 of 56 Super Bowls to date.
 Running backs and wide receivers have won seven times each, while a defensive or special teams player has won the rest.
-Julian Edelman was the last non-QB to win the award when he picked up the MVP trophy after Super Bowl LIII in 2019.
+Cooper Kupp was the last non-QB to win the award when he picked up the MVP trophy after Super Bowl LVI in 2022.